abu85/ampliseq_ITS/01_step_by_step_bioinformatic_analysis_with_nf-core-ampliseq.md

 ```
 module load nf-core-pipelines/latest
 ```
 Loading this module exposes the variable $NF_CORE_PIPELINES.
 This is the location on the server where all pipelines are stored.
-Have a look at all pipelines and versions that are available

-tree -L 2 $NF_CORE_PIPELINES -I 'singularity_cache_dir'

-For an example: this will look like this:
-/sw/bioinfo/nf-core-pipelines/latest/rackham
-|-- airrflow
-|   |-- 1.0.0
-|   |-- 1.1.0
-|   |-- 1.2.0
-|   `-- 2.0.0
-|-- ampliseq
-|   |-- 1.0.0
-|   |-- 1.1.0
-|   |-- 1.1.1
-|   |-- 1.1.2
-|   |-- 1.1.3
-|   |-- 1.2.0
-|   |-- 2.0.0
-|   |-- 2.1.0
-|   |-- 2.1.1
-|   |-- 2.2.0
-|   |-- 2.3.0
-|   `-- 2.3.1
-|-- ampliseq
-|   |-- 1.0.0

-This directory also contains all necessary software for all pipelines in a folder called singularity_cache_dir.
-This means you do not have to install any tools at all; they all are here packaged in singularity containers!

-Note
+Note:
 nf-core also comes as a Python package that is totally separate to Nextflow and is not required to run Nextflow pipelines.
 It does however offer some convenience functions to make your life a little easier.
 A description on how to install this package can be found here.
 This is useful if you want to run nf-core pipelines outside of UPPMAX or want to use some of the convenience functions included in the nf-core package.

 If your hpc or PC do not have them you must load them ahead of running the actual commands written bellow